datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 ggplot(DATASET) +
   geom_bar(aes(x=VARIABLE))
 ```
-Here, you'll have to change `DATASET` and `VARIABLE` in the code to the appropriate dataset and variable name in order to generate an exploratory plot.
+Here, you'll have to **change `DATASET` and `VARIABLE` in the code** to the appropriate dataset and variable name in order to generate an exploratory plot.
+We'll want species name along the x and a count of how many are in each species along the y.

-Feel free to customize your plots further using what you've learned about `ggplot2`.
+Feel free to customize your plots further using what you've learned about `ggplot2`!

+After generating this figure, you'll be able to **answer the following questions**:

 ?
 Are there more dogs or cat licenses in this datset?